epccs/Gravimetric/Manager/manager/PointToMultiPoint.md

 1. not used.
 2. access the multi-drop bootload address that will be sent when DTR/RTS toggles.
 3. not used.
-4. read shutdown switch (the ICP1 pin has a weak pull-up and a momentary switch).
+4. access shutdown_detect, manager MCU_IO_SHUTDOWN has a weak pull-up and a momentary switch.
-5. set shutdown switch (pull down ICP1 for SHUTDOWN_TIME to cause the host to halt).
+5. not used.
 6. read status bits.
 7. write (or clear) status.

 status bits:

-0. DTR readback timeout
+0. DTR (management pair) readback timeout
-1. twi transmit fail
+1. twi slave transmit fail
 2. DTR readback not match
 3. host lockout
 4. alternate power enable (ALT_EN)
 5. SBC power enable (PIPWR_EN), use to restart SBC after a shutdown with command 5
 6. Day-Night state fail (e.g. > 20hr of day or night), clear will restart it.
+7. Update bit, if set change the other bits.

 ## Cmd 0 from the application controller /w i2c-debug access the serial multi-drop address